omgrly/python_recruitment_ISAAC/README.md

 For this purpose a ROS2 package called `temperature_log` has been created, and is included in this repository.
 In particular, the main code for this package is inside `temperature_log/temperature_log/logger.py`.

 In that file a `TemperatureLogger` class should be implemented, with the following structure.
 Feel free to add methods and attributes if you need.
+You can also import any module from the Python Standard Library.

 ```mermaid
 classDiagram